Asia-Pacific International University: International Program

 The international program is open to international and Thai students who meet the standard requirements, including proficiency in English, which is the medium of instruction.

 Undergraduate

 Bachelor's degrees are offered in business, biology, nursing, education, religious education and theology.
 There is an ESL (English as a Second Language) option to assist students who do not speak English as a native language in transitioning to university-level competency.

 As part of the worldwide Seventh-day Adventist education system, the university has transfer agreements with affiliated colleges and universities such as La Sierra University, Griggs University and Loma Linda University in the US and Avondale College in Australia.
 Asian students thus have a financially viable option of beginning their degree at AIU before transferring overseas.

-Postgraduate

-Three master's degrees and a graduate diploma are offered in education.
-The Master of Education (TESOL) program is offered through Avondale College, the affiliated Adventist tertiary institution in Australia.